 Support by DFGE

-With regard to the above-named context, DFGE support companies as well as cities in their carbon engagements and management, e. g. defining a climate strategy, calculating Product and Corporate Carbon Footprints, supporting companies and cities in their CDP Climate Change requests or setting ambitious Science-Based Targets for supporting a transition to climate neutrality.
-In cases that you are further interested in that topic or in any support by DFGE don’t hesitate to contact us via firstname.lastname@example.org or by phone: +49 8192 99733-20.
+With regard to the above-named context, DFGE supports companies as well as cities in their carbon engagements and management, e. g. defining a climate strategy, calculating Product and Corporate Carbon Footprints, supporting companies and cities in their CDP Climate Change requests or setting ambitious Science-Based Targets for supporting a transition to climate neutrality.
+In case that you are further interested in that topic or in any support by DFGE don’t hesitate to contact us via or by phone: +49 8192 99733-20.